Unduk Ngadau: History

-the Unduk Ngadau event was firstly held on the same year in Penampang District of North Borneo among ethnic Kadazan-Dusun and Sino-Native women, who vie for the title of "Unduk Ngadau".
+The first beauty pageant ever was held in 1958, known as Jesselton Rural Beauty Queen, and the contestants of the beauty pageant generally represented their localities.
+The success of analogous regional beauty pageants across Sabah in 1959 proved to cultural leaders and the colonial administration that there was immense demand for a unified celebration.

+Following the approval and subsequent gazettement of the Kaamatan celebration as an official public holiday in the region on 9 May 1960 as proposed by the Paramount Chief of the Interior OKK Sedomon Gunsanad Kina during the Conference of the District Chiefs and Native Chiefs of North Borneo in 1956, state-level Miss Kadazan was held in the same year, in 1960, and women of Kadazan-Dusun descent vied for the title of Unduk Ngadau.

-Firstly introduced at district level in 1958, the contestants of the state-level beauty pageant generally represent their district.
-Some districts hold joint pageants, producing more than one representative.
-The first Unduk Ngadau winner (known at the time as Miss Kadazan) was a Sino-Native named Yong Mee Lan @ Mui Lan from Penampang District.
-Since her crowning, more than 20 representatives from her district had also won the title over the years, with Penampang District holding the most titles.
-The Papar District came in second, with pageants winners such as Talian Bunal in 1961, Marcella Tiansim @ Toinsim in 1962, Molina Daniel in 1965, Florence Bibi in 1967 and further modern pageant winners in the 2000s and 2010s.
-This was followed by Tanjung Aru with Mary Solly in 1979, Joan Gloria Tommy in 1987, Julia Augustine in 1990 and recently Crystel Eve Huminodun in 2010 and Ryannie Neils Yong in 2015 along with Inanam with Luzie Tham in 1993, Jeremiah Ginajil in 1998, Kathie Renjus in 1999 and recently Hosiani James Jaimis in 2018 and Hyellene Danius in 2024; both areas with five titles.
-Tuaran District came in the fourth with Rita Bagong in 1964, Roslina Amit in 1980 and the recent Sylvia Sandralisa Orow in 1991 and Joanna Sue Henley Rampas in 2007.
+The first winner of Miss Kadazan, or Unduk Ngadau, was a Sino-Native named Yong Mee Lan from Penampang District.
+Since her crowning, more than 20 representatives from the same district have won the title, resulting in Penampang District holding the most titles to date.
+Papar District comes in second, with winners such as Talian Bunal in 1961, Marcella Tiansim in 1962, Molina Daniel in 1965, Florence Bibi in 1967 and more in the 2000s and 2010s.
+In 2026, another pageant participant from Papar, Gelvia Vanessa Jenny, was crowned the Unduk Ngadau.
+Papar District is followed by Tanjung Aru, with Mary Solly in 1979, Joan Gloria Tommy in 1987, Julia Augustine in 1990, Crystel Eve Huminodun in 2010 and Ryannie Neils Yong in 2015.
+Coming in fourth is Inanam, with Luzie Tham in 1993, Jeremiah Ginajil in 1998, Kathie Renjus in 1999, Hosiani James Jaimis in 2018 and Hyellene Danius in 2024, and both Tanjung Aru and Inanam have won five titles to date.
+Tuaran District came in fourth, with Rita Bagong in 1964, Roslina Amit in 1980, Sylvia Sandralisa Orow in 1991 and Jo-Anna Sue Henley Rampas in 2007—a half-British representative who is one of the most well-known Unduk Ngadau to date.

-Putatan District won their first title with Mary Badak in 1963 and Anita Pudin in 1992; placing them in the sixth place while Tamparuli with Mary @ Mili Jaikoh Imbayan in 1971, the recent Fharelynne Ivonne Henry in 2004 and Atitih Yati Robert in 2025 along with Kota Kinabalu District recently won three titles in the 2010s with Immaculate Lojuki in 2013, Cheryl Lynn Pinsius in 2014 and Kerinah Mah in 2017 which placing the district and sub-district in the fifth place respectively.
+Putatan District won their first title with Mary Badak in 1963.
+Years later, Anita Pudin won in 1992, the win places the district in the sixth place, and coming in seventh is Tamparuli with Mary Jaikoh Imbayan in 1971, Fharelynne Ivonne Henry in 2004 and Atitih Yati Robert in 2025, and also Kota Kinabalu City with three titles in the 2010s, with Immaculate Lojuki in 2013, Cheryl Lynn Pinsius in 2014 and Kerinah Mah in 2017, placing them both in the fifth place.